got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 while on the moon, there were a couple times i saw something transit it. like a black dot zipping by. the speed makes me sure its satellites, but the size? i didnt think satellites would have a big enough angular size to notice their transits over the moon, theyre so far away. but when they left the lit crescent, they would become bright points again.

-i used the 25 to find jupiter, then compared the planetary against the 9 with 1.5x. io was transiting but i couldnt see in either eyepiece. but jupiter as a whole didnt look too different between eyepieces. also no grs today.
+i used the 25 to find jupiter, then compared the planetary against the 9 with 1.5x. io was transiting but i couldnt see it in either eyepiece. but jupiter as a whole didnt look too different between eyepieces. also no grs today.

 next i went to mars, again finding with the 25. then switched between the 9 1.5x and 7 planetary. in both eyepieces, i felt i could barely discern a dot which would be the mare acidalium. in the planetary, it was maybe a little harder to see it.